 All health research must have the necessary ethical approval in place before the research commences.
 Such approval will be sought from the relevant Faculty REC, relevant Health Service Executive (HSE)-affiliated Research Ethics Committee, or National Research Ethics Committee as appropriate.
-In situations where research activity is being undertaken across multiple sites (e.g., across separate hospitals, HEIs, etc.) then ethical approval as obtained should be demonstrated to each separate institutional research ethics Committees was established in 2020 and is currently implementing a roadmap of transition to a national system of research ethics review for health research including or regulated remits including clinical trials of medicinal products and clinical investigations of medical devices.
+In situations where research activity is being undertaken across multiple sites (e.g., across separate hospitals, HEIs, etc.) then ethical approval as obtained should be demonstrated to each separate institutional research ethics governance body per relevant institutional policy.
+The National Office for Research Ethics Committees was established in 2020 and is currently implementing a roadmap of transition to a national system of research ethics review for health research including or regulated remits including clinical trials of medicinal products and clinical investigations of medical devices.
 PIs should familiarise themselves with this national office and the emerging national research ethics committees (NRECs).